EVENT OVERVIEW

 Entrance to the event is expressly for those aged 18 and above.

-All attendees are required to present a valid government-issued ID at the entrance for verification.
+All attendees are required to present a valid government-issued ID at the entrance for age verification.
 Please note that as of 2022, Future Forest has implemented a new policy prohibiting individuals under the age of 18 to attend.

 This policy alteration was brought about due to several factors:

-Safety Concerns: To ensure the well-being of all participants.
+- Safety Concerns: To ensure the well-being of all participants.

 Noise Levels: The event may involve high noise levels not suitable for minors.